The Mammoth Book of Golden Age Science Fiction

 The Mammoth Book of Golden Age Science Fiction: Short Novels of the 1940s is a themed anthology of science fiction short works edited by Isaac Asimov, Martin H. Greenberg, and Charles G. Waugh, the second in a series of six samplers of the field from the 1930s through the 1980s.
 It was first published in trade paperback by Robinson in 1989, and reissued in 2007.
 The first American edition was published in hardcover and trade paperback by Carroll & Graf, also in 1989; a second trade paperback edition appeared in 2007.
 In 1991 Galahad Books issued two hardcover editions under the variant titles Great Tales of the Golden Age of Science Fiction and Science Fiction: Classic Stories from the Golden Age of Science Fiction; under the latter title it reissued the book in August 2000, April 2004 and March 2010.

-The book collects ten novellas and novelettes by various science fiction authors that were originally published in the 1940s, together with an introduction by Asimov.
+The book collects ten novellas and novelettes by various science fiction authors that were originally published between 1941 and '47 — often considered the "Golden Age of Science Fiction" — together with an introduction ("The Age of Campbell") by Asimov.